AdrianCarreno/MERN-Boilerplate/README.md

 The property `lastName` is optional.
 Upon signing up, the application will return a cookie with the token of the user, so every request will be authenticated.

-Some errors you could experience and some solutions:
+Some errors you could experience and possible solutions:

-1. While running the server, `[nodemon] app crashed...`
+1. While running the server, `[nodemon] app crashed - waiting for file changes before starting...`

 Solution: